argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 To use this feature, you can write a function that takes an object of type `template` or `Workflow`, does some processing on the object, then returns it.

-For a simple example, we'll write a function that adds an annotation with key "hera", value "This workflow was submitted through Hera!"
+For a simple example, we'll write a function that adds an annotation with a key of "hera", and value of "This workflow was written in Hera!"

 ```py
 from hera.shared import register_pre_build_hook